sourmash-bio/sourmash/doc/index.md

 You might try sourmash if you want to -

-* identify which reference genomes to map your metagenomic reads to
+* identify which reference genomes to use for metagenomic read mapping;
-* search all Genbank microbial genomes with a sequence query
+* search all Genbank microbial genomes with a sequence query;
-* cluster many genomes by similarity
+* cluster hundreds or thousands of genomes by similarity;
-* taxonomically classify genomes or metagenomes against NCBI and/or GTDB
+* taxonomically classify genomes or metagenomes against NCBI and/or GTDB;
-* search thousands of metagenomes with a query genome or sequence
+* search thousands of metagenomes with a query genome or sequence;

 Our **vision**: sourmash strives to support biologists in analyzing modern sequencing data at high resolution and with full context,